Karnaz: Syrian Civil War

-In 18-September 2018, to avoid a possible attack of the government forces on Idlib and possible consequences on the civilians, and to avoid a possible refugees stream, Russia and Turkey made an agreement to create a buffer zone of about 15–20 km around Idlib.
-Karnazes is located in the Russian observed part of the buffer zone.
+On 18 September 2018, to avoid a possible attack of the government forces on Idlib and possible consequences on civilians, and to avoid a possible refugees stream, Russia and Turkey made an agreement to create a buffer zone of about 15–20 km around Idlib.
+Karnaz is located in the Russian observed part of the buffer zone.

-As of June 2019, it is controlled by the Syrian Army.
+From June 2019 to November 2024, it was controlled by the Syrian Army.
+On 30 November 2024, HTS rebels captured the city from the Syrian Army during the Hama offensive.
+Two days later, on 2 December, it was recaptured by HTS following a Syrian Army counter-attack.